mdozmorov/presentations/functional_enrichment/README.md

-This presentation is one in the Bioinformatics 101 seminar series
+This presentation is one in the Bioinformatics 101 seminar series.
+See it in action at http://rpubs.com/mdozmorov/functional_enrichment

-Enrichment analysis of genes and genomic regions, gene ontology, pathways and genomic annotation databases
+Enrichment analysis of genes and genomic regions, gene ontology, pathways and genomic annotation databases and tools

 ## Overview